 Agency website resources:

-- Go Your Own Way Info Kit - Create Foundation resource for young people aged 15 and above who are starting to plan for their transition to adulthood and independence
+- The CREATE Foundation resources include the CREATE Your Future web site and Go Your Own Way Info Kit for young people aged 15 and above who are starting to plan for their transition to adulthood and independence.

 For DCJ caseworkers only